H4ss/Kernel-OTP/README.md

 ### USEFUL COMMANDS

-su # gain some time
+sudo -i
-cd /media/sf_kernel # where my shared folder is code . --no-sandbox --user-data-dir "." # vscode with the sudo mode on
+cd /media/sf_kernel # where my shared folder is
+code . --no-sandbox --user-data-dir "." # vscode with the sudo mode on

 ### KERNEL DOWNGRADE

-apt install linux-image-5.15.0-78-generic
+apt install linux-image-5.15.0-78-generic (the version that i choose)
 grub-update
 reboot

 - (on vbox) hold shift at the startup menu -> grub -> advanced options -> select the right KERNEL -> boot

-uname -r # if the kernel effectively changed then pursue apt install linux-headers-$(uname -r) apt install build-essential
+uname -r # if the kernel effectively changed then pursue
+apt install linux-headers-$(uname -r)
+apt install build-essential